Written by Ada’s Medical Knowledge Team

 Getting a HbA1c test can help you with knowing your diabetes status.
-It can diagnose diabetes, but it can also give a clear indication on whether or not someone who has been diagnosed with diabetes has their condition well under control.
-Good management of diabetes can help prevent severe complications to the heart, kidneys and eyes.
+It can diagnose diabetes, but it can also give a clear indication of whether or not someone who has been diagnosed with diabetes has their condition well under control.
+Good management of diabetes can help prevent severe complications to the heart, kidneys, and eyes.
 Other possible complications from diabetes are nerve damage, strokes, amputations and diabetic ketoacidosis (a life-threatening condition).

 People can often have prediabetes without having any symptoms.
 That’s why it’s important to keep the risk factors of diabetes in mind.
 If you recognize yourself in the following, you should get your blood sugar tested.